SystemsApproach/5G/disaggregate.rst

 anyone (not just the companies that own and operate the RAN infrastructure) to offer mobile services to customers.
-These entities are called *MVNOs (Mobile Virtual Network Operators)* and one clean way to engineer an MVNO is to run your own Mobile Core on a cloud of your choosing.
+These entities are called *MVNOs (Mobile Virtual Network Operators)* and one clean way to engineer an MVNO is to run your own Mobile Core in a cloud of your choosing.

 But the biggest motivation for the configuration shown in